 Keep a Record of Your Cravings

-Guideline for Daily Record of Urges to Use
+Guideline for Recording Daily Urges

 Intensity of craving: Rate your craving according to a number system.
+For example:

 - 1 is no urge

-- 2 is mild urge
+- 2 is a mild urge

-- 100 is the worst ever
+- 100 is the most intense urge

-Urge Surfing: A Useful Technique
+Urge Surfing: A Useful Coping Mechanism

-The 3 Basic Steps of Urge Surfing:
+3 Basic Steps of Urge Surfing: